dubo-dubon-duponey/docker-samba/README.md

 The following extra environment variables lets you further configure the image behavior:

-* MDNS_ENABLED lets you control whether Samba will announce itself over mDNS
 * MDNS_HOST controls the host part under which the service is being announced (eg: $MDNS_HOST.local)
+  * If set empty, will disable mDNS announcements altogether
 * MDNS_NAME controls the fancy name
 * USERS is a space separated list of users
 * PASSWORDS is a space separated list of passwords